bjoukovs/TOR_network_project/README.txt

 To launch this shallot network on a single computer, and to allow relays not to be all neigbor of each others:
-1) Copy the program folder as many times as the number of wanted relays, and at least to time to have 2 Peers.
+1) Copy the program folder as many times as the number of wanted relays, and at least 2 times to have 2 Peers.

 2) In the first and the second copy, go in Peer_program.py and implement manually the Peers,